blank LMU Munich TS Group, LMU

 (Cell 2015)

-Our chemical research since is exploring a range of different MT inhibitors and photoswitch scaffolds, aiming to develop MT-inhibiting photopharmaceuticals with improvements to critical usability features: such as compatibility with GFP/YFP for multichannel imaging studies; metabolic stability for long-term use in small animals; either rapid or slow switch-off for studies on different timescales; enhanced potency and solubility for organoid and in vivo experiments; rapid isomerisation for time-resolved structural biology; and subcellularly-precise targeting in cells.
+The starting-point for this research axis was our development of photoswitchable microtubule inhibitors based around azobenzenes, for the colchicine binding site on tubulin, called PSTs.
+UV/blue or green illuminations switch PSTs between the inactive E isomer and the MT-inhibiting Z isomer, so they could light-specifically interrupt MT-dependent processes in cells and organisms, from mitosis to embryonic development.
+This cell-by-cell, reversible control had never previously been possible without genetic engineering.
+PSTs have since been distributed to >200 research groups for a range of cytoskeleton studies; while we have built up a reagent toolchest of photoresponsive MT inhibitors with better usability: such as compatibility with GFP/YFP for multichannel imaging studies; metabolic stability for long-term use in small animals; either rapid or slow switch-off for studies on different timescales; enhanced potency and solubility for organoid and in vivo experiments; rapid isomerisation for time-resolved structural biology; and subcellularly-precise targeting in cells.
 Our technical advances in these areas can also be applied to photocontrol of other protein systems, which is helping to expand the scope and applications of photopharmacology in general.
 In parallel though, we and others have explored the biological applications of our photoswitchable MT inhibitors as reagents to study force generation, cell migration, organoid growth, tissue morphogenesis, and embryonic development, across a range of model systems and organisms, aiming to shed more light on the many roles of MT dynamics and network structure in biology.